 Essentially, we all have a negativity bias.
 And this bias makes bad news, sad emotions, or difficult experiences more challenging to manage than the good stuff.
 As psychology today explains, “your brain is simply built with a greater sensitivity to unpleasant news.
 The bias is so automatic that it can be detected at the earliest stage of the brain’s information processing.”

 In other words, it’s significantly easier to focus on the bad than on the good.
 Bummer, huh?

-So make plans with friends, book a weekend getaway (or staycation), make a list of things to do around your house etc. Staying busy and productive might just provide the relief you need to lift your spirits and stop feeling down.
+So make plans with friends, book a weekend getaway (or staycation), make a list of things to do around your house etc. Getting active and shifting your focus might just provide the relief you need to lift your spirits and stop feeling down.

 Looking for some fun ideas?
 Check out these suggestions:

 Sometimes when we’re feeling down, we’re also lacking direction.
 We can’t find the motivation we need to get started on a project, because we don’t know where to begin.
 Needless to say, this is incredibly frustrating.
 And as the hours, days, and weeks slip by, we feel even worse.

 If you’re feeling a bit lost, or you’re unsure of where to start, one of the best things you can do is make a plan.
 A plan helps kick you into gear, and it gives you the clear direction you need to rediscover your motivation and get back on track.
 So whether you need a plan for the day, the week, the month, or the year, get out a pad of paper and map it out.

 Looking for some extra planning strategies?
 Check out these posts: